In this post I will be revealing the best strategy for how to work when you have ADHD.

 Step 1: Use the Pomodoro Technique to break down your work into smaller chunks

 With ADHD, if you don’t break your work down into smaller pieces, you’re going to get overwhelmed.
-That’s where the Pomodoro Technique comes in.
+This leads us to one the great secret tips for ADHD productivity: Use the Pomodoro Technique.

 What is the Pomodoro Technique?